Skip to main content

 Medea, a performance history

-First performed nearly 2,500 years ago, and continually reinvented since, Medea remains the most controversial yet alluring female role in the history of theatre worldwide.
+First performed nearly 2,500 years ago, and continually reinvented since, Medea remains one of the most controversial female characters in the history of theatre.

 The APGRD's first multimedia/interactive ebook uses photographs, illustrations, film clips, bespoke interviews, and unique digital objects to tell the story of a play that has inspired countless interpretations, onstage and onscreen, in dance, drama and opera across the globe from antiquity to the present.